-Your partner may then decide to name his/her own biological children as beneficiaries in his estate and cut your children out completely.
+Your partner may then decide to name his/her biological children as beneficiaries in the estate and cut your children out completely.

 That’s why it’s essential you and your partner discuss estate planning with a solicitor before buying a property so you can then decide on what type of ownership works best for you.

 If you’re in a second marriage and have children from your first relationship, you can change your ownership of your property to tenants in common at any time with the help of a solicitor, bearing in mind that you will need the consent of your joint tenant partner to do so.

 What If I Am The Sole Owner Of The Property?

 If you’re the sole owner of a property when you pass away, the sale proceeds of your property will go to whomever you specify in your will net of any existing debt or tax liabilities that needs to first be settled, including the mortgage.

 What if there is a will in place?

 If there is a legal document that sets out directions for the administration and disposal of your loved one’s property, it’s important that you and your family members are made aware of where the original will is located.